MoneyLego/cosmos.network/site/README.md

 * [Wetez](https://www.wetez.io/pc/homepage) - Android, iOS

 ::: warning
 Take precautions in regards to wallet security.
-Neither Tendermint Inc nor the InterchainFoundation is liable if you lose your funds using these community-maintained wallets.
+Neither Tendermint Inc nor the Interchain Foundation is liable if you lose your funds using these community-maintained wallets.
 :::

 ::: warning